2014 International Champions Cup

-The 2014 International Champions Cup (or ICC) was a friendly association football tournament played in the United States and Canada.
-It began on July 24 when Olympiacos defeated Milan 3–0 at BMO Field in Toronto, and ended on August 4 at Sun Life Stadium in Miami Gardens, Florida.
-This tournament followed the 2013 edition and was staged throughout the United States, with one match held in Canada (Toronto).
+The 2014 International Champions Cup (or ICC) was a friendly association football tournament played in Canada and the United States.
+It began on July 24 when Olympiacos defeated Milan 3–0 at BMO Field in Toronto, Canada and ended on August 4 at Sun Life Stadium in Miami Gardens, United States.
+This tournament followed the 2013 edition and was staged throughout the United States, with one match held in Canada.
 The participating teams were Liverpool, Manchester City and Manchester United of England; Milan, Inter Milan and Roma of Italy; Olympiacos of Greece; and defending champions Real Madrid of Spain.
 Manchester United won the tournament, having beaten Liverpool 3–1 in the final.

-The group match between Real Madrid and Manchester United at Michigan Stadium had an attendance of 109,318, a record crowd for a soccer match in the United States.
+The group match between Real Madrid and Manchester United at Michigan Stadium in Ann Arbor had an attendance of 109,318, a record crowd for a soccer match in the United States.